gvsoc/gvsoc/README.md

 CXX=g++-14.2.0 CC=gcc-14.2.0 CMAKE=cmake-3.18.1 make all TARGETS=pulp-open
 ~~~~~

-The ETH machines do not ship `libdw`, and it cannot be installed system-wide, so
+The ETH machines do not ship `libdwarf`, and it cannot be installed
-you must build it into the SDK install folder once with the `deps` target before
+system-wide, so you must build it into the SDK install folder once with the
-building (see the [libdw (elfutils)](#libdw-elfutils) section above):
+`deps` target before building (see the [libdwarf](#libdwarf) section above):

 ~~~~~shell
 CXX=g++-14.2.0 CC=gcc-14.2.0 CMAKE=cmake-3.18.1 make deps